tejugn27/MultiplesTestDemo/README.md

 ```

-Here is the sample outout:
+Here is the sample output for positive test case:
 ```shell
 % java src/com/test/MultiplesIterator.java
 Enter an integer value for multiples(say A):